 The Arts and Culture Grants Program offers various grants for projects that explore, develop and profile arts and culture in the Northern Territory (NT).

 These grants are important to the health and wellbeing of our communities.

 They also support economic recovery of the NT by providing opportunities to:

 - promote community participation in arts and culture.

-Before you apply, you should read the guidelines.
+Before you apply, read the guidelines.

 An overview of the guidelines is provided below.

-Apply online for a grant through GrantsNT.
+When ready, apply online for a grant through GrantsNT.